digiaonline/react-boilerplate/docs/01-coding-conventions.md

 ## Compiler

-Use [Babel](https://babeljs.io/) to compile your code from modern JavaScript to traditional JavaScript that will run in any browser.
+Use [Babel](https://babeljs.io/) to transform your code from modern JavaScript to traditional JavaScript that will run in any browser.

 ### Presets